andrewyli/go-excel/README.md

 ## Usage

+First, make a copy of the spreadsheet so you can edit it (File...Make a copy).

 Enter in one letter at a time ("b" or "w") exactly into the grid on `board`.
 When cells become red, delete them from the board (captures).
 You'll find that entire process of entering and waiting for the move to be colored takes around 7-10 seconds because of our Excel computational scheme.
 In a normal game, this hopefully will not be an issue.
 If you want to play a bunch of moves both sides know they are going to play anyway, you can input them fast with no breaking of code.
 Share with a friend to play a game over Google Drive!

 ## Objective